For day-of coordinators and wedding planners

 This is the missing control from the coordinator page: not just updating the timeline, but verifying the people who have to execute it.

-Send one update instead of restarting the group text.
+Prepare one in-app update instead of restarting the group text.

 Push the timeline 25 minutes.
-EventSync drafts the broadcast: First Look 3:10, Ceremony still 4:30, DJ use Load-In C.
+EventSync prepares an in-app update for planner review: First Look 3:10, Ceremony still 4:30, DJ use Load-In C.

 "Communicates well" is the single trait couples use to recommend coordinators.
 The faster the update moves, the calmer the day feels.